farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

 </criticalBranch>
 ```

 As it is defined in the CRAC model a CNEC is associated to a state.
-If the &lt;outage&gt; tag is not present as it is in the first example the CNEC is associated to the "preventive state" otherwise **two different CNECs will be created** one on state ("Ouatge", contingency_id) and another one on state ("Curative", contingency_id).
+If the &lt;outage&gt; tag is not present as it is in the first example the CNEC is associated to the "preventive state" otherwise **two different CNECs will be created** one on state ("Outage", contingency_id) and another one on state ("Curative", contingency_id).
 These two CNECs will be on the same network element but will have different thresholds as it is explained in the **thresholds section**.
 As two CNECs are created from a unique CNEC with its ID, a suffix is added to the IDs of the new CNECs " - Outage" and " - Curative".

 #### Branch definition {#branch-definition}

 n the definitions of critical branches or outages appear the &lt;branch&gt; tag, it can be quite singular.
 This type of CRAC has to be associated with a network in UCTE format therefore a branch is designated by two nodes – from and to – that are UCTE nodes and an order code which is defined in the UCTE format literature.
-The name represents only a more human readable name but there is no garanty on its unicity.
+The name represents only a more human-readable name but there is no guaranty on its unicity.

 A branch can also be defined this way :